futtta/wp-youtube-lyte/readme.txt

 `[lyte id="_SQkWbRublY" /]`
 `[lyte id="_SQkWbRublY" audio="true" /]`
 `[lyte id="A486E741B25F8E00" playlist="true" /]`

-As from 1.5.0 WP YouTube Lyte can also parse normal YouTube links (i.e. without httpv or not using lyte shortcodes).
-This feature can be enabled and disabled in the settings-page.

 WP YouTube Lyte has been written with optimal performance as primary goal, but has been tested for maximum browser-compatibility (iPad included) while keeping an eye on accessibility.
 Starting with version 1.2.0 lyte embeds are fully responsive and can automatically embed [videoObject microdata](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=2413309) as well.
 The plugin is fully multi-language, with support for Catalan, Dutch, English, French, German, Hebrew, Romanian, Spanish and Slovene.